macocu/GINCO-Genre-Annotation-Guidelines/index.md

 The purpose of task is to detect low quality domains which can be removed before we continue to additional processing of the corpora.

+For each domain, there is a link to the live site and a link to random triples of sentences in context to see the actual content of the site in Sketch Engine.
+We thoroughly check just the top 300 to 1500 sites.
+Other, smaller sites are checked only in the case when their name is suspicious, usually not in the national TLD or containing suspicious words, e.g. "cz.flirtydolls.com".

 ## Table of contents
 * [What do we check?](#what-do-we-check)
 * [Steps](#steps)